hreikin/streamlit-uploads-library/README.md

 ## Caching

-Streamlit Uploads Library makes use of the `st.cache_resource` decorator so the library and gallery on this page will load from the cache instead of reloading the images each time the app is run.
+Streamlit Uploads Library makes use of the `st.cache_resource` decorator so the library and gallery will load from the cache instead of reloading the images each time the app is run.
 You will probably want to clear your cache after uploading new files to your app, the file uploader view provided by this package takes care of that for you but if you use your own file uploader and save function then to clear the cache you can use the `st.cache_resource.clear()` function provided by Streamlit.